After the interview

 ||NOT OFFERED ADMISSION

-- Applicants have 14 days from the date of the offer letter to either accept or decline the offer of admission.
-If no acknowledgment is received by the 14th day, the offer of admission will be rescinded.
+- Applicants have 10 days from the date of the offer of admission to either accept or decline.

-- The offer of admission will also include an acceptance form which must be signed and returned with a $100 deposit (cheque or money order payable to the MUN School of Pharmacy or by credit card - Visa or Mastercard).
+- Applicants accepting the offer must also submit a $100 deposit (cheque or money order payable to MUN School of Pharmacy or by credit card - Visa or Mastercard).
 This deposit is non-refundable and will be credited towards tuition fees.

-- ï»¿After your acceptance form and deposit are received you will receive a "Welcome Package" which includes information about regsitration, timetables, orientation, etc.
+- If the offer is accepted candidates's will receive a "Welcome Package" which includes information about regsitration, timetables, orientation, etc.

-- Several applicants are placed on the wait list in case someone declines our offer of admission.
-If you are on a waitlist, you will be notified.
+- Several applicants are placed on the wait list in case a seat is vacated.
+If you are waitlisted, you will be notified.

-- Generally, the whole admission process is completed by early Ju,y.
+- Generally, the whole admission process is completed by early July.
 Once all seats are filled, those on the waitlist will be notifed and encouraged to re-apply.